sorah-rbpkg/.github/profile/README.md

 [@sorah](https://github.com/sorah)'s Ruby binary packages for Ubuntu and Debian.

+Package sources are based on [Debian Ruby Team's work](https://salsa.debian.org/ruby-team) and maintained to keep closer to them.
+However, because of version disparity, most `ruby-*` Debian package are not expected to work with.
+You'll find sorah-rbpkg sourced packages useful to spin your own application.

 Note: This repository is not supported by Ruby core team.
 Maintained by Sorah, a Ruby committer, individually.

 ## Packages